Location: Hangzhou, China

 Zhudingzhen (竹顶针, an alias) became famous on Weibo, China’s microblogging platform, for his sarcastic persona and gay rights advocacy.
-After using his perch to call out censorship against the LGBTIQ community and the government’s ineffective response to the 2018 East China flood, his account was removed by Weibo in late 2018.
+After using his perch to call out censorship against the LGBTQI community and the government’s ineffective response to the 2018 East China flood, his account was removed by Weibo in late 2018.

 After Weibo announced its ban on homosexual content in April 2018, you started an #IAmGay hashtag, which was viewed half a billion times in 72 hours.
 When you first posted that, what were you thinking?